adamblan/cs-ms-teaching-track/index.md

 > A lot of this information is contributed by people who share it with us!
 >
 > - If you teach without a PhD and would like to be featured on the site, please fill out the link here [https://forms.gle/WoNpfg4wn5sTCYZY9](https://forms.gle/WoNpfg4wn5sTCYZY9)
-> - If you have a job posting or want to add your university to the list of ones who hire without a PhD, reach out to us!
-(See email at the bottom of the page).
+> - If you have a job posting or want to add your university to the list of ones who hire without a PhD, reach out to us! (see the [posting a job ad](./posting) page).
 >
 > We are grateful for all who want to be part of this site and help make it what it is :)